smufin/smufin-core/README.md

-# shmufin: Hash-based Mutation Finder
+# smufin: Mutation Finder and Genome Comparison Toolset

-*shmufin* is the codename of a SMUFIN redesign based on hashtables.
-More specifically, *shmufin* stands for Sparse Hash-based Mutation Finder, and is pronounced /ʃmʌfɪn/.
-In turn, [SMUFIN][smufin] is a reference-free method to identify mutations on tumor genomes, comparing them directly against the corresponding normal genome of the same patient.
+*smufin* is a mutation finder and side-by-side genome comparison and manipulation toolset based on k-mers.
+It's both the current reference implementation and a redesign of the original [SMUFIN][smufin], a reference-free method to identify mutations on tumor genomes, comparing them directly against the corresponding normal genome of the same patient.

 ## Compile

-Compiling *shmufin* requires `make`, a compiler such as `gcc` with C++11 support (>= 4.8), and the following libraries:
+Compiling *smufin* requires `make`, a compiler such as `gcc` with C++11 support (>= 4.8), and the following libraries:

  - [sparsehash][sparsehash] (>= 2.0)